mt-mods/protector/README.md

 2.0 - Added protector placement tool (thanks to Shara) so that players can easily
       stand on a protector, face in a direction and it places a new one at a set distance to cover protection radius.
-Added /protector_show command (thanks agaran) Protectors cannot be moved by mesecon pistons or machines.
+Added /protector_show command (thanks agaran) Protectors and chest cannot be moved by mesecon pistons or machines.

 Lucky Blocks: 6